Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Conclusion

 \section{Conclusion}

-This paper addresses the generalization issue in FL by exploring whether a global model trained by participating clients is capable of performing well for unparticipating clients in the presence of heterogeneous data.
+This paper addresses the generalization issue in FL by exploring whether a global model trained by participating clients is capable of performing well for non-participating clients in the presence of heterogeneous data.
 To capture the generalization gap in FL, we propose an information-theoretic generalization framework that takes into account both the information entropy of local distribution and the discrepancy between different distributions.
 Leveraging this framework, we are able to identify the generalization gap and further propose an empirical entropy-based weighting aggregation method, as well as two gradient similarity-based client selection methods.
-These methods aim to improve the generalization performance of FL through distribution diversification.
+These methods aim to enhance federated generalization for providing better service for non-participating clients through distribution diversification.
 Numerical results corroborate our theoretical findings, demonstrating that the proposed approaches can surpass baselines.
+In the future, our goal is to develop more comprehensive theories and approaches for tackling the challenge of balancing attention between rare examples and the overall distribution.
+It is imperative to ensure that the emphasis on rare cases of proposed methods does not compromise performance on common cases in practical scenarios.